 PRAM (Paediatric Respiratory Assessment Measure) is a 12-point clinical scoring system that captures a patient’s asthma severity using a combination of scalene muscle contraction, suprasternal retractions, wheezing, air entry and oxygen saturation.
 PRAM was originally developed for patients aged 3 – 6 years and subsequently validated in children aged 1 to 17 years old.

-That being said, a PRAM score of 4-7 is considered “moderate” asthma, while 8 or more suggests “severe” illness.
+A PRAM score of 4-7 is considered “moderate” asthma, while 8 or more suggests “severe” illness.

 Analysis